preeves-splunk/pla1750b/module_3/Module 3 DDAS, DDAA, DDSS Configuration.md

 That's it!
 The new `devops` will be deployed to the Splunk Cloud environment and ready for use within a few minutes.

-## Task 2: Configure a DDSS destination
+## Task 2: Configure a DDSS Destination

 In this task you'll be adding an Amazon S3-based destination for DDSS data to be sent to.
 Since this is DDSS and not DDAA, the sales team has agreed to work with you to rehydrate this data if they ever need to search it.
 Again, in module 4 you'll be walking through this process of downloading, rehydrating, and searching DDSS data.